-The Molonglo Valley is not flat and that has been well known – and it does cause problems.
+The Molonglo Valley is not flat and that is well known but it does cause problems.
 In Molonglo 3, on the north of the river, the gradients can be a challenge.

 The Molonglo Valley estate development was planned in three stages, stages 1 and 2 south of the river and the biggest stage of all, stage 3, north of the river.
 Whitlam is the first suburb of stage 3.